The Lattice

 The Strike That Can't Happen

 Secretary-General Pavel Mirsky has chapters on seven Lattice stations, representing roughly 8,000 workers.
-But he has explicitly forbidden strike action here.
+He has explicitly forbidden strike action here.
 "You can't strike when the picket line is an airlock," he told the Ironworkers' council in 2184.
 "Down there, you stop working, the line stops.
 Up here, you stop working, people stop breathing."

 The Drift Unions

 The most developed Drift Union operates on the Crucible—five independent processing stations near the Belt transition zone.
 The 2,000 workers there set their own schedules, maintain their own equipment, and distribute surplus energy among themselves.
 Ironclad technically owns the infrastructure, but the nearest corporate representative is four light-minutes away and hasn't visited in two years.
 The workers have quietly stopped forwarding production reports.
+Nobody on Earth knows about the Crucible.

 The Paradox of Distance